USA

 Listen to this article

-Many people who are stuck in India are thinking of coming to the US using either an F1 or B1/B2 visa and then filing an H1B change-of-status application.
+Many people who get stuck outside the US (like in India) try coming to the US using either an F1 or B1/B2 visa and then filing an H1B change-of-status application.

 Legally, you can do it but I do not suggest it as filing a change of status within 90 days of entering can be flagged as fraud and investigated.